- 1 INTRODUCTION:

 - This also provides additional customer services to existing clients.
 It enhances customer satisfaction.

-- More use by the cardholder and consequently the growth of banking habits in general.
+- More use by the cardholder and, consequently, the growth of banking habits in general.

 - The better network of cardholders and increased use of cards means higher popularity and image of the bank

 Also, check out this project on Cashless Economy CBSE Board.
-It will provide you all the valuable data related to cashless economies like credit cards, debit cards, bank transfer etc
+It will provide you all the valuable data related to cashless economies like credit cards, debit cards, bank transfer, etc

-The principal benefits of a cardholder are:
+The principal advantages of a cardholder are:

 - He can purchase goods and services at a large number of outlets without cash or cheque.
 The card is useful in an emergency and can save embarrassment.